google-site-verification: google97197d2cda59094f.html ;

 tanunda - 2n

-2. Barossa Valley Chocolate Company.
+• Barossa Valley Chocolate Company.
 It doesn't sound like a winery does it, but they do pair wines with their multi award winning chocolate, and you'll be surprised how well they go together.
 Everything goes with chocolate!
+And wine 😇.
 You can book online.

 • If you feel like relaxing with one or two of your bottles for dinner why not have a BBQ back at the hotel tonight.
 With its German heritage there are some good butchers around the valley.
 Ask the locals.
-Or you could go the other way and have a splurge at the Appellation at The Louise for a 4 course tasting menu with 80% of the produce sourced from within a 50 km radius.
+Or you could go the other way and have a splurge at the Appellation at The Louise for a 4 course tasting menu.
+Eighty percent of the produce is sourced from within a 50 km radius.
 Wine pairings available and bookings essential.

 Barossa Valley Shiraz red wine